The HEART Resource Center

 The HEART Program & Resource Center

 HOPE ~ EMPOWERMENT ~ ADVOCACY ~ RESPECT ~ TRANSITION HOUSING The HEART Program and Resource Center welcomes women and transgender individuals over 18, their families and their pets Transitional Housing: Designed to maximize recovery and sense of safety.
-Emergency Housing and Assistance: Critical “gap-filling” shelter and financial assistance for women in need.
+Short-term Housing and Assistance: Critical “gap-filling” shelter and financial assistance for women in need.
 Counseling and Support Groups:: Support groups and individual counseling provide weekly Action Plans to help build self-advocacy skills, access all community benefits and provide a step-by-step guide to improving our clients circumstances, both short and long-term.
 Services Provided Through the HEART Resource Center Advances Participants through the Program:

 - Employment Prep – resumes, mock interviews, and professional clothing, computer access